-II. once you have obtained an IR, by checking the European Union (EM code) box in the subsequent designation form (MM4) submitted to WIPO either online (https://www3.wipo.int/osd/) or by mail.
+II. once you have obtained an IR, by checking the European Union (EM code) box in the subsequent designation form (MM4) submitted to WIPO either by mail or through the online Subsequent Designation tool available at the WIPO IP Portal (https://www3.wipo.int/osd/).